docker/docs/adminguide.md

 `$ sudo bash -c "$(docker run docker/trusted-registry export-settings)" > export-settings.tar.gz`

 > **Warning:** These diagnostics files may contain secrets that you need to remove
-> before passing on - such as azure storage credentials.
+> before passing on - such as Azure storage credentials.

 Stream to STDOUT a gzipped tar file containing the DTR configuration files from `/usr/local/etc/dtr/`: